MOHITKOURAV01/HiremyideaIOS/README.md

    Press `Cmd + R` to experience the application.

 ---
-*Empowering health through transparency and data-driven insights.*
+*Empowering health through transparency and data-driven insights. ❤️*